China travel surges for May holiday but consumers remain wary

 Some companies have shifted to try to appeal to consumers watching their spending as they watch the road.

-Yum China, the operator of KFC in China, said this week 30% of its new stores would be in lower-tier cities or roadside locations like highway rest stops.
+Yum China, the operator of KFC in China, said this week 30% of its new stores would be in new cities or roadside locations like highway rest stops.

 Same-store sales at those locations were up 20% during Lunar New Year in February, Yum China CEO Joey Wat said.